Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-You’ll want to clear all debris so it doesn’t impede function and ensure your back-up is in working order.
-With added sump pump failure and water backup coverage, you’ll have better protection that can bring real peace of mind when the rain starts to fall.
+You’ll want to clear all debris so it doesn’t impede function and ensure your back-up sump is in working order.
+Consider adding sump pump failure and water backup coverage — you’ll have better protection that can bring real peace of mind when heavy rain starts to fall.

 If you’ve had leaks in the past, it’s best to take care of them now — before there’s more damage.
 It’s also worth taking a look at the foundation in your basement and along exterior walls to see if there are signs of past leaks that went unnoticed.